calemccammon/jeopardy-android/README.md

 answer is right, you gain points.
 There is no Daily Double or anything like that -- just question and answer.

 Jeopardy Android relies on the jService API found here: http://jservice.io/.
-The API provides the clues' information, including: category title, answer, dollar value, and so on.
+The APdI provides the clues' information, including: category title, answer, dollar value, and so on.

 Jeopardy Android is my first Android application.
 It features a drawer menu with fragment creation,